Central Texas rancher offers Elon Musk free land to move Twitter here - NewsBreak

 He thinks the move would be a mutual win.

-“We have a lot of land, this area is really growing, we have affordable housing, and I thought it’d be an excellent opportunity for him and for us,” Schwertner said.
+“We have a lot of lands, this area is really growing, we have affordable housing, and I thought it’d be an excellent opportunity for him and for us,” Schwertner said.

 “Elon Musk is the greatest thing that ever happened to Texas and Central Texas,” Schwertner said.
 “When he came here from California and brought SpaceX and Tesla, and then The Boring Company, it’s a big boom for Texas and Central Texas.”

+“Elon Musk is the greatest thing that ever happened to Texas and Central Texas,” Schwertner said.

-“Jim is more than just a rancher, Jim is a successful businessman and someone who can deliver on his 100-acre offer,” said precinct 4 Williamson County Comissioner Russ Boles.
+“Jim is more than just a rancher, Jim is a successful businessman and someone who can deliver on his 100-acre offer,” said precinct 4 Williamson County Commissioner Russ Boles.

 Boles said the county “can give them a good business environment,” pointing to their recent deal with Samsung.